zrotrasukha/To-do-The-client-way/README.md

-# To-do-The-client-way
-    "A command-line task manager that allows you to manage your to-do list efficiently(not efficiently lol).
-With this tool, you can add new tasks, delete existing ones, update task descriptions, toggle task completion status, clean all tasks, and view the list of all tasks (you damn nerd, just use todo microsoft).
-Ideal for keeping track of tasks directly from the terminal. (definitely not ideal"
+# To-do : The client way

+This app is a playful command-line tool designed to simplify  your to-do list management (yeah believe me ), right from your terminal.
+Built with Node.js and powered by the Commander.js library, this project offers a range of functionalities:

+    Add tasks to your list.
+    Delete tasks when they're no longer needed.
+    Update tasks to keep them relevant.
+    Toggle task completion status.
+    Clean the entire list when starting fresh.
+    Display all tasks in a neat, JSON-stored format.
+    (quite a range of tasks, lmao)